by Rebecca Holland

 Make sure to explore the up and coming Karaköy neighborhood, which has a distinct European feel.
 Trendy boutiques and galleries line the narrow streets, with a few traditional bakeries and shops spattered between.
 Eat at Finn Karaköy, drink tea at Dem, eat baklava at Karaköy Güllüoğlu, and eat some more at Karaköy Lokantası, a traditional spot serving mezze and fish.

 Then there’s Besiktas, on the Eastern shore of the Bosphorus.
-I stayed in this neighborhood and you should too.
+This is a great neighborhood to stay in, by the way.
 It’s within reach of everything.
 The ferry to the Asian side is right outside the Shangri La Hotel, where I stayed, and it’s an easy walk or taxi ride to the rest of the city.
 Plus, the neighborhood itself is really cool.
 There’s the Naval Museum, which takes about 15 minutes to see but is a 15 minutes well spent to ogle the imperial caïques–elaborately decorated large wooden rowboats used by royalty in the 19th century.
 Go see the glamorous Dolmbache Palace, then walk along the water to Ortakoy, checking out the grand houses along the way.
 The Ortakoy Mosque is a beautiful baroque mosque with a pale pink hue and intricate windows.

 If you keep walking you’ll hit Arnavutkoy, a historic neighborhood where you’ll find a mix of wooden Ottoman mansions and fisherman.
 Unsurprisingly, there are great seafood restaurants here.
 Eat at Arnavutköy Balıkçıs if you can.
 Make sure to wander the side streets in Besiktas too.
 There are cafes and shops around every corner, like Minoa Cafe, which is also a bookstore with an English language section.